DevGrow/devgrow.github.io/_posts/2011-03-16-polaroid-snapshot-psd.markdown

 - web design
 ---

 I came up with this simple Polaroid design for a small project and wanted to share it as a quick freebie.
-Download the PSD, play around with it and use it however you'd like - no attribution or credit is required.<!-- more -->
+Download the PSD, play around with it and use it however you'd like - no attribution or credit is required.